 You drive along a street only to discover there’s a car parked in the middle of the road.
-There are a few options, if it’s a side street like Jetty Street, just reverse back out and take a different route, if it’s a main street like Chapel Street, then just wait.
-Or you could lean on your horn like a bad tempered fool.
+There are a few options, if it’s a side street, just reverse back out and take a different route, if it’s a main street, then just wait.
+Or you could lean on your horn like a bad-tempered fool.
 I’ve known people that have heard that imperious noise and promptly switched the kettle on.
 It helps if you put yourself in their shoes.
 Why have they left their car in such a staggeringly inconvenient location?
 Generally, it’s deliveries or pick-ups, dropping the children off, loading up a sick pet, unpacking the shopping.
 These are our homes and shops, this is the only way we have to get to our front doors, trust me it’s far more frustrating for us to live with on a daily basis than it is for you who have been here for a whole minute and are unlikely to ever be stuck here again.
 Your leaning on the horn, gesticulating wildly or even shouting at us (this actually happens a lot) will not make us go any faster.
-So chill your boots, if you see no sign of life after a minute or so, give a little toot, someone will appear from somewhere with a little wave.
+So chill your boots, if you see no sign of life after a minute or so, give a little toot, someone will appear from somewhere with a friendly wave.
 If it’s a side street the car/van could be there for a while, if their boot is open it’s a clear sign they are staying for a while.
 Reverse.
 Just do it.
 Or get into a slanging match with a tradesman who isn’t moving and has told you the alternative way to get out of the village.
-Passersby may be entertained by the exchange but you won’t be and your passengers will be mortified and the rest of the day will be foul.
+Passers-by may be entertained by the exchange but you won’t be, your passengers will be mortified and the rest of the day will be foul.
 Just reverse.

 Oncoming traffic on a road one car wide.
 This is a complete pain and also a regular occurrence on Fore Street in Mevagissey.
 The best and quickest way to deal with this is to reverse and give way.
 Failure to do so promptly means that lots of cars stack up behind you.
 This does not now give you the upper hand (ha!
 I can’t reverse now, he’ll have to back up) because he also has lots of cars backing up behind him.
 This results in all the little lanes in the village backing up.